refundvalidator/aprcalc/README.md

 Any outliers in eFUND usage may throw off the calculation(Such as a new BEACON being registered)

+Since eFUND usage is variable, results are only a rough estimation

 ## Usage
 To use, simply install the needed requirements using:
 ```bash